There are many reasons to prune plants in summer – in particular to minimise the risk of fungal infection entering through pruning wounds.

 Discover which fruits and flowers to prune in summer to prevent disease, below.

-As part of the cherry family (Prunus), laurels such as cherry laurel and Portuguese laurel are susceptible to silver-leaf disease.
+As part of the cherry family (Prunus), laurels such as cherry laurel (Prunus laurocerasus) and Portuguese laurel are susceptible to silver-leaf disease.
 Prune in summer by cutting back the current season’s growth by about one-third.

 Young greengages can be pruned hard in summer to produce a strong framework of branches.
 With older trees, remove dead, diseased and crossing branches, and snip back strong new growth to leave six leaves on the branch.

 Rhododendrons should require very little pruning, but it’s important that any you do carry out is done during summer.
 Remove crossing, weak or dead branches, as well as low-hanging branches that touch the ground.